jpfaraco/zwicky/README.md

 # Zwicky Box Idea Generator

-An AI-powered web application that helps you generate innovative ideas using the Zwicky Box (morphological analysis) method combined with OpenAI's GPT-4o Mini via Vercel AI Gateway.
+An AI-powered web application that helps you generate innovative ideas using the Zwicky Box (morphological analysis) method.

 ## Features